adlnet/xAPI-Spec/xAPI.md

 while preserving names or definitions not included in the loaded definition.

-* Upon loading any document from which the LRS can parse an activity definition from a URL used as an activity id, an LRS MAY consider this definition when determining its internal representation of that activity's definition.
+* Upon loading any document from which the LRS can parse an activity definition from a URL used as an Activity id, an LRS MAY consider this definition when determining its internal representation of that activity's definition.

 <a name="interactionacts"/>